TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 For more information, I recommend reading through the function and class docstrings, as they should (hopefully) provide a bit more insight in areas that I've glossed over.
 The implementation of everything in the API was also made to be readable - seeing the logic behind the functions I've used here might be helpful as well.

-Do note that contributions to TopOTheHourBot is inclusive of the other two custom libraries it uses ([`ircv3`](https://github.com/TopOTheHourBot/ircv3) and [`channels`](https://github.com/TopOTheHourBot/channels)). `ircv3` does not have an object representation of all of the valid Twitch commands, as you might've noticed, and that's simply because I didn't have a need for them just yet.
+Do note that contributions to TopOTheHourBot are inclusive of the other two custom libraries it uses ([`ircv3`](https://github.com/TopOTheHourBot/ircv3) and [`channels`](https://github.com/TopOTheHourBot/channels)). `ircv3` does not have an object representation of all of the valid Twitch commands, as you might've noticed, and that's simply because I didn't have a need for them just yet.
 If your feature requires some of these commands, feel free to expand `ircv3` as well.

 ## Limitations